 Image Credit To FBI

-Attempted Robbery: Even if your conduct did not amount to a completed robbery, you could still be charged with attempted robbery if you had specific intent to rob another person.15
+Attempted Robbery: Even if your conduct did not amount to a completed robbery, you could still be charged with attempted robbery if you had specific intent to rob another person.14

-The Los Angeles robbery attorney you hire to represent you in your case can make all the difference in your outcome.
+The attorney you hire to represent you in your case can make all the difference in your outcome.
 A conviction for robbery can result in very extreme consequences such as prison time and a strike within the meaning of the three strikes law.
 If you have previously been convicted of a violent felony and have a strike against you, a second strike could double your sentence.
-Don’t let that happen, contact our office20 for a free confidential consultation to discuss your case.
-(818) 351-9555
+Don’t let that happen, contact our office for a free confidential consultation to discuss your case at (818) 351-9555.

 Request A Free Consultation 818-351-9555

 - A person takes something when he or she gains possession of it and moves it some distance.
-The distance moved may be short. [↩]
+The distance moved may be short., CALCRIM 1600 [↩]

 - The property taken can be of any value, however slight.
-Two or more people may possess something at the same time. [↩]
+Two or more people may possess something at the same time., CALCRIM 1600 [↩]

 - A person does not have to actually hold or touch something to possess it.
 It is enough if the person has control over it or the right to control it, either personally or through another person.
 Possession Deﬁned.
 People v.
 Bekele (1995) 33 Cal.App.4th 1457, 1461 [39 Cal.Rptr.2d 797], disapproved on other grounds in People v.
 Rodriguez (1999) 20 Cal.4th 1, 13–14 [82 Cal.Rptr.2d 413, 971 P.2d 618]. [↩]